lauslim12/provisions/README.md

 Windows systems are simple and I don't think the process could get any more straightforward than it is already.
 First, I am going to configure accounts before doing anything.

+- Take care of Windows Updates and Drivers first to prevent any unwanted happenings.
 - Log in to Microsoft Account and link it to the device.
 - Install [Google Chrome](https://www.google.com/chrome/).

-Then, I am are going to install applications needed.
+Then, I am going to install applications that I would possibly need.

-- Install essential applications, refer to Google Drive for the list of essential applications for Windows.
+- Install essential applications, refer to Google Drive for list of essential applications for Windows.
 - Install [Genshin Impact](https://genshin.mihoyo.com/) and login to it.
+- Enable [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+Alternatively, install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) with [elementaryOS](https://elementary.io/).
+- Install [Drive Backup and Sync](https://www.google.com/drive/download/) and setup it to guard important folders.
-- Install [VirtualBox Virtual Machine](https://www.virtualbox.org/wiki/Downloads) with [elementaryOS](https://elementary.io/) (if applicable).
+- Install Windows Terminal.

+Several manual configurations that are specific to Windows:

+- In the taskbar, change 'Search' to icon, and put Explorer -> Store -> Windows Terminal -> Chrome -> VSCode as the icons there.
+- Change theme: default Windows mode is 'Dark', default app mode is 'Light'.

 For further steps, refer to 'Manual Configurations' about Google Chrome and more manual setups.